 - This event has passed.

-MATTHEW FLOYD MILLER was born in San Jose, California and grew up in Fresno, California.
+MATTHEW FLOYD MILLER was born and raised in California and got most of his acting education in New York City.
 His first role was as the Candyman, in the play of the same name, written by a 5th Grade teacher, Mr. McMullen at Wolter’s Elementary.
 (He still has the candy stripped cane he used while dancing a soft shoe across the stage.
 A talisman of sorts).
 On opening night he discovered he wanted to act for the rest of his life.
 The rest is…well, the rest of his life.

 Since graduating from New York University, Tisch School of the Arts Experimental Theatre Wing and Graduate Acting Program he has spent more than two decades acting in theatre, film, T.V., and on radio.